tweedge/springcore-0day-en/README.md

 ## Commentary

-[Will Dormann](https://twitter.com/wdormann/status/1509205469193195525) (CERT/CC analyst) notes:
+[Will Dormann](https://twitter.com/wdormann/status/1509280535071309827) (CERT/CC Vulnerability Analyst) notes:

-> So, somebody can produce a spring-beans-based Java app that uses parameter binding, and if that binding is with a Plain Old Java Object (POJO), this results in vulnerable code?
+> The prerequisites:
+> - Uses Spring Beans
+> - Uses Spring Parameter Binding
+> - Spring Parameter Binding must be configured to use a non-basic parameter type, such as POJOs
+> All this smells of "How can I make an app that's exploitable" vs. "How can I exploit this thing that exists?"
 >
-> Spring now warns about folks using this footgun?
+> ...
 >
-> Are there any real-world apps that do this?
-If not 🤷
+> Also, the [Spring documentation](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/validation/DataBinder.html) is clear about security implications of YOLO usage of DataBinder.
+So add ignoring security guidance to the list above, and, well, I'm suspicious.

 This does not instinctively seem like it's going to be a cataclysmic event such as Log4Shell, as this vulnerability appears to require some probing to get working depending on the target environment, and the consensus on Twitter (as of 3/30) is that this appears to be nondefault.

 Based on my own review of the sample applications, this is certainly a serious issue, but I don't see clear/frequent cases where it would be exploitable in practice.
-Time will tell, and it's worth the research to figure out if/how your organization would be impacted.
+Time will tell, and given this is RCE it it *at least* worth the research to figure out how much risk exposure your organization could have.

+But an all-hands-on-deck log4shell cataclysm, this is (probably) not.

 ## Errors